hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 her phone is only authorized to spend money up to $10 per day, whereas her laptop can spend up to $1000, and three of her agents must agree to spend any amount greater than $1000.
 This sort of authorization is not encoded in a DID Doc.
+Instead, it should be represented with something like a verifiable credential, or a simple digitally signed permission slip.
-Therefore, it is out of scope.
+Therefore, it is out of scope here.

 ##### Authentication versus Authorization